John W. Leonard: Gallery

 John W. Leonard as a West Point cadet.

 Officers just decorated with the DSC by Major General Hanson Ely, commanding the 5th Division, at Esch, Luxembourg, December 30, 1918.
 On the extreme left is Lieutenant Colonel John W. Leonard, 60th Infantry.

 John W. Leonard as a major during World War I after he received his Distinguished Service Cross.

+High ranking officers discuss the situation near Wiltz, Luxembourg, November 1944.
+From left to right: Major General John W. Leonard, Major General Troy H. Middleton, Lieutenant General Omar Bradley, and General Dwight D. Eisenhower.

 Major General John W. Leonard with his mother Anastasia during his visit in the US.
 His mother died in 1948.

 Sgt.
 Alexander A. Drabik receiving a Distinguished Service Cross for his actions during the Battle of Remagen from the MG John W. Leonard, Commanding officer of the 9th Armored Division.

 Major General John W. Leonard, Sgt.
 Alexander A. Drabik and his Parents in Toledo Zoo on August 18, 1945.